-Artist Jack Frame graduated from the prestigious Glasgow School of Art in 2007 topping it off with a sell-out degree show, from which he has gone from strength to strength.
+Jack Frame graduated from the prestigious Glasgow School of Art in 2007 topping it off with a sell-out degree show, from which he has gone from strength to strength.

 Jack Frame was tipped early on as one of the most collectable young artists in the UK after receiving the GSA Painting award and the Prize for Landscape Drawing.
 In 2009 he was a winner of the Jolomo Landscape Art prize.
-While artist In residence At The Lomond School from 2007-2009, he was included in the BBC Documentary ‘Glasgow Boys’ exposing his work to a wider audience.
+While an artist In residence At The Lomond School from 2007-2009, he was included in the BBC Documentary ‘Glasgow Boys’ exposing his work to a wider audience.

 Critically acclaimed his work has been described as being rooted firmly in the landscape tradition, his paintings, drawings and use of mixed material capture a world in a vivid, intense and dramatic way.
-Jack Frame is most noted for his striking depictions of tree and sky, which have haunting grace and real solemnity.
+Jack Frame is most noted for his striking depictions of trees and sky, which have haunting grace and real solemnity.
 Like the best portraiture, they seek to explore the contemporary landscape, using nature as a force to ask profound questions about the human condition.

 His work is included in many public and private collections including the Standard Life building, Glasgow School of Art Mackintosh building and Friends of GSA.
 His patrons include Muriel Gray, Mathew Bellany from the Band Muse and Kate Hudson among others.

 ‘I have always strongly associated working in the garden and in the studio.
 In fact, many of my subjects lived in the garden, they are portraits of friends that I would help out occasionally and in the summer the garden would become the studio, inextricably linked.
 I can’t help but feel a palpable sense of abandonment, now it has gone the paintings too leave to be displayed.